Synovial Sarcoma by Reverse Transcriptase PCR (RT-PCR), Paraffin

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Reliable results are dependent on adequate specimen collection, and processing.
+Reliable results are dependent on adequate specimen collection and processing.
 This test has been validated on formalin-fixed, paraffin-embedded tissues; other types of fixatives are discouraged.
 Improper treatment of tissues, such as decalcification, may cause PCR failure.
+False-negative results may occur in tumor specimens when tumor cells comprise <10% of the cell population.
+Tumor cells may be enriched by macrodissection to avoid false-negative results.

-Clinical diagnosis and/or therapy should not be based solely on the results of this assay.
-The results should be considered in conjunction with clinical information, histologic evaluation, and/or additional diagnostic tests.
+Clinical diagnosis and therapy should not be based solely on the results of this assay.
+The results should be considered in conjunction with clinical information, histologic evaluation, and additional diagnostic tests.

 A total of 45 cases diagnosed as synovial sarcomas by soft tissue pathology experts and by immunohistochemical staining were analyzed.
 These consisted of 15 frozen tissue specimens and 30 paraffin sections.
 Three of the cases from frozen tissues and paraffin tissue sections were the same cases for direct comparison.

-Analysis of other small-round-cell tumors (alveolar rhabdomyosarcoma case, desmoplastic round-cell tumor, and Ewing sarcoma) (n=12) were all negative for the SYT/SSX1/SSX2 transcripts.
-One of 8 malignant nerve-sheath tumors had a weak band for SYT-SSX1.
+Analysis of other small round-cell tumors (alveolar rhabdomyosarcoma, desmoplastic round-cell tumor, and Ewing sarcoma) (n=12) were all negative for the SS18-SSX1/SSX2 transcripts.
+One of 8 malignant nerve-sheath tumors had a weak band for SS18-SSX1.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature